jordanbemmels/kiwi-holocene/16_Selection_with_HyPhy.md

 ## Assign orthology

-Use [OrthoFinder](https://github.com/davidemms/OrthoFinder) to assigne orthologs between all taxa.
+Use [OrthoFinder](https://github.com/davidemms/OrthoFinder) to assign orthologs between all taxa.
 We can use this info to select single-copy orthologs to analyze.

 ```
 mkdir -p orthology